 You are not required to implement a viewmodel layer.
-Instead, you are allowed to store user information and recipe comments in the view, i.e., in the HTML elements in the DOM tree.
-The JavaScript code must use jQuery wherever it is possible.
+Instead, you are allowed to store all data in the view, i.e., in the HTML elements in the DOM tree.

-- The report must show that AJAX is used for all requests not changing all page content.
-AJAX must be used at least for adding/editing/loading recipe comments. - The report must show how user information (nickname and/or username) and recipe comments are stored in the client (browser). - The report must show that jQuery syntax and APIs are used. - The report must include parts of JavaScript code with explanation.
-You may also include PHP code if you wish.
-Remember to treat codes as figures.
-They shall be clearly separated from the text and have number and caption (figuretat).
+- The report must show that AJAX is used. - The report must show how the value loaded with AJAX is displayed in the client (browser). - The report must show that jQuery is used. - Remember to treat codes as figures.
+They shall be clearly separated from the text and have number and caption (figurtext).
 Include only small and interesting parts of the code.
 Do not include long code dumps.